Blog

 Here's what's happening right now, from DJs, tattoo and textile artists, restaurants, authors, pop-up markets, and more.
 There’s still time to support their work and make a donation to OIA.
 If you want to start your own fundraiser, contact us at hotline@ohioimmigrant.org for support.

-These six pillars are the core components of how Ohio Immigrant Alliance’s work.
+These are the six core functions of Ohio Immigrant Alliance’s work.
 This is how we respond to overreaches in federal immigration law enforcement and advocate for a fairer, more dignified immigration system for all.

 AKRON: “Ohio Is Home” Digital Billboard Sends Message of Welcome and Love